Bathroom Wall Panels β Frequently Asked Questions

 Orders, damages and returns

 Please inspect your delivery as soon as possible.
-If any panels or trims look damaged, take clear photographs of the damage and the packaging and contact us straight away with your order number.
+If any panels or trims look damaged, take clear photographs of the damage and packaging and contact us straight away with your order number.

 If your panels are unused, in their original condition and suitable for resale, you may be able to return them.
-Please contact us first with your order details so we can confirm the options.

 Samples, trade and guarantees

-We work with regular trade customers, including bathroom installers, property developers and landlords.
-If you place repeat orders or buy in volume, please contact us with your details and we can discuss the best way to work with you.
+If you place repeat orders or buy in volume, contact us and we can discuss the best way to work with you.

 Yes.
 Our PVC bathroom wall panels come with a 5 year guarantee against manufacturing defects when they are installed and used correctly in normal domestic conditions.